vanilla/garden-schema/UPGRADE.md

 ## Version 1 to Version 2

 With version 2, Garden Schema is moving away from JSON Schema and towards Open API.
 Since Open API is base on JSON Schema this isn't a major transition, but there are some differences.

+## Bug Fixes

+- Properties with colons in them no longer throw an invalid type exception.

 ### New Features